“If I am not good to myself, how can I expect anyone else to be good to me?” – Maya Angelou

 5. Healthy breakfast, water and supplements

 All of these things will allow you to ‘fill your tank,’ in the morning, and set a positive tone for your day.
 Even doing just one of them on its own would be a great way to start giving yourself more self-love.
 Deciding you’re worthy of that love is the hardest part though.
 You need to do your inner work to make these habits stick.
-Once you do that, it’s easy to give yourself self-love–and I promise that you will feel a million times better when you do.
+Once you do that, it’s easy to show yourself love–and I promise that you will feel a million times better when you do.